Weisfeiler-Leman Indistinguishability of Graphons

 \begin{lemma} Let $k \ge 1$.
 Let $(W_n)_{n}$ and $W \colon X \times X \to [0,1]$ be a sequence of graphons and a graphon, respectively.
 Then, $\nusk_{W_n} \rightarrow \nusk_W$ if and only if $t(F, W_n) \rightarrow t(F, W)$ for every simple graph~$F$ of treewidth at most $k - 1$. \end{lemma}

 Since $\probMeas(\Msk)$ is Hausdorff, this also means that the simple $k$-WLDs of two graphons are equal if and only if their treewidth $k-1$ simple graph homomorphism densities are.
-With the Counting Lemma \cite[Lemma $10.23$]{Lovasz2012}, we also obtain the following additional corollary, which does \textit{not} hold for $k$-WLDs as the Counting Lemma does not hold for multigraphs. \begin{corollary} Let $k \ge 1$.
-The mapping $\mathcal{W}_0 \to \probMeas(\Msk), W \mapsto \nusk_W$ is continuous when $\mathcal{W}_0$ is endowed with the cut distance. \end{corollary}
+With the Counting Lemma \cite[Lemma $10.23$]{Lovasz2012}, we also obtain the following additional corollary.